Carlito (wrestler): Intercontinental Champion (2005–2006)

-Various relationships (2006–2008)
+Various feuds (2006–2008)

 At Vengeance, Carlito fought in a Triple Threat match against Shelton Benjamin and Johnny Nitro for Benjamin's Intercontinental title.
 Nitro won the match after pulling Carlito outside of the ring and pinning him.
 Following Vengeance, Carlito began an on-screen relationship with Trish Stratus.
 He also engaged in a short feud with Johnny Nitro and Melina, which ended after Carlito and Stratus defeated Nitro and Melina in a mixed tag team match at Saturday Night's Main Event XXXIII.
 Carlito next feuded with Randy Orton, following a spot where Orton attempted to attack Stratus during a backstage segment.
 The two wrestlers were booked for a match at Unforgiven and a rematch on Raw; Orton won both matches.
 The feud concluded in a match at WWE's annual Tribute to the Troops event, where Carlito won by pinfall.
 The angle involving Carlito's relationship with Trish Stratus lasted until Stratus' retirement from wrestling following Unforgiven.

 In the final months of 2006, Carlito competed in several matches involving the Intercontinental Championship.
 His involvement in this angle ended at Cyber Sunday, after being elected by the fans to face Jeff Hardy for the championship.
 Carlito, however, lost the match.
 During this time period Carlito's gimmick underwent a slight change and was sold as a "ladies man", eventually getting involved in another fictional relationship with Torrie Wilson.
 Carlito participated in the 2007 Royal Rumble, where he was eliminated by The Great Khali.
 Following the Royal Rumble, Carlito started a feud with Ric Flair, in which Flair insulted Carlito for leaving a show early by claiming that he had no heart, no passion and was undeserving of his spot on the roster.
 After Carlito challenged and lost to Flair in a match, they were booked as a tag team, with Flair serving as a mentor to Carlito.
 The team was involved in a Money in the Bank qualifying match which was declared a "no contest" after The Great Khali interfered.
 This led to a triple threat match the following week which included and was won by Randy Orton.